By: Law Office of Denise Adkison-Brown

 Call DB Law 24/7 at 346-818-3311 for your free nationwide case review.
 Because these cases are complex and unique, there isn’t one single approach that works for all of them.
 We can examine the specifics of your case and discuss what opportunities and approaches may work for the best settlement outcome.
 Statutes of limitations also apply, so beginning work on the case as soon as possible is necessary.

 As noted above, the commercial property owner, their insurance representative, and their attorney are highly likely to try to say they aren’t liable for the accident for various reasons.
-They might try to contact you and get you to say something they can interpret as taking blame for the injury.
+They might try to contact you and get you to say something they can interpret as taking the blame for the injury.
 Another tactic would be to pressure you into accepting a far too-low settlement for the case.
 Don’t respond to any attempts at communication, but forward them to your attorney.